CHPGenetics/COMPOSITE/README.md

 # COMPOSITE

-This is a computational tool for multiplet detection in both single-omics and multiomics single-cell setting
+COMPOSITE a computational tool for multiplet detection in both single-omics and multiomics single-cell setting.
+It has been implemented as an automated pipeline and is available as both a Python package and a cloud-based application with a user-friendly interface.

 ## Data preparation